lethain/gke_ci/README.md

 ## Run locall via `kubectl proxy`

-You can play around with this script by running it locally and accessing your cluster over the Kubernetes proxy:
+You can play around with this script by running it locally and accessing your cluster over the Kubernetes proxy.
+First, run kubectl proxy in some other terminal:

+    kubectl proxy

+Then:

     git clone git@github.com:lethain/gke_ci.git
     virtualen env